JACOB BARRETT

 I analyze Hobbes's and Locke's states of nature through the lens of classical and experimental game theory, drawing especially on evidence concerning the effects of punishment in public goods games.
 My analysis suggests that we need government not to keep wicked or relentlessly self-interested individuals in line, but rather to maintain peace among those who disagree about morality.

-T. M. Scanlon has recently agued that inequalities are unjust unless they are efficient in a way that benefits everyone.
-I show that this view is inconsistent given only a few very mild assumptions.
+Scanlon has recently argued that inequalities are unjust unless they are efficient in a way that benefits everyone.
+I show that this view is inconsistent given only a few very weak assumptions.
 If inequalities are justified when they benefit everyone, then they may also be justified by their production of a sufficient number of total benefits—regardless of how these benefits are distributed.

 "Social Reform in a Complex World," Journal of Ethics and Social Philosophy 17, no. 2 (2020): 103-132.